hmcfabfive/coconut-tutorial/README.md

 ## References and Acknowledgements

 The embedded Coconut Interpreter is one of the most significant contributions to this project.
 It was created by CS 121 Team Panda.
-The links to the interpreter's project pages can be found [here](https://github.com/cs121-team-panda).
+The link to the interpreter's project pages can be found [here](https://github.com/cs121-team-panda).

 For more Coconut resources, see the following:
 [Coconut Github](https://github.com/evhub/coconut)